Conversion Optimization

 Before A/B testing mobile product pages, outline the following:

-BONUS: Get customers to the right product page - cover all possibilities in autocomplete suggestions
+BONUS: Get customers to the right mobile product page - cover all possibilities in autocomplete suggestions

 22 Best Practices to Design Mobile Product Pages That Convert